-The Bronx County District Attorney’s Office (Bronx DA) is leading a coalition of government and community-based stakeholders in the Bronx to reduce opioid use disorder (OUD), fatal and nonfatal overdose, and other harms to public health and safety.
-Using the Sequential Intercept Model as a strategic planning framework, the Bronx DA and partners are assessing available resources, determining gaps in services, and implementing community-level change.
+The Bronx County (NY) District Attorney’s Office is leading a coalition of government and community-based stakeholders in to reduce OUD, fatal and nonfatal overdose, and other harms to public health and safety.
+Using the Sequential Intercept Model as a strategic-planning framework, the Bronx DA and partners are assessing available resources, determining gaps in services, and implementing community-level change.

-The Harris County Community Supervision and Corrections Department (CSCD), in partnership with local and community partners, is building upon existing strategies in order to improve services for supervised individuals with OUD.
+The Harris County (TX) Community Supervision and Corrections Department, in partnership with local and community partners, is building upon existing strategies order to improve services for people on probation who have OUD.

-The Ohio Department of Rehabilitation and Correction (ODRC), in partnership with the Ohio Department of Mental Health and Addiction Services (OMHAS), is working to reduce the impact of OUD in Ohio by providing technology-assisted treatment opportunities.
-This project includes developing virtual-reality (VR) products that will enhance treatment services for people who use opioids, especially those in rural areas and in custodial facilities who lack easy access to other treatment options.
+The Ohio Department of Rehabilitation and Correction, in partnership with the Ohio Department of Mental Health and Addiction Services, is implementing a virtual reality-based SUD education program as an adjunct to treatment services in prisons.
+This format for may be especially useful for those returning to rural areas and in custodial facilities that lack other treatment options.

 The Pennsylvania Department of Corrections is leading a coalition of state and local government agencies to reduce the impacts of OUD in communities across the Commonwealth.
 This project entails improving cross-agency data-sharing on opioid overdose and a randomized controlled trial of providing naloxone to people reentering the community from state prisons.